 Take advantage of vertical for featuring tall images.
 Things like a single person talking fit nicely in the frame.
 If your product is taller than it is wide, embrace it!
 For instance, a skinny bottle on a landscape screen may get lost, but on a vertical screen it fills the screen.

 Vertical is also great for fashion shots, since a standing model fits nicely in the frame.
-You can see this in action in the Collection Launch story example below, available for customization in our app.
+You can see this in action in the example below where we've used our Collection Launch template.

 If you’re trying to showcase something that’s wider than it is tall, not to worry!
 There are a couple techniques you can use to make your subject look great in the vertical video frame.